protocol/research-website/content/authors/tom-mellan/_index.md

 Tom is passionate about Bayesian statistics, interdisciplinary collaboration, and using math and computers to study humanity’s most interesting questions.

 Tom's academic background is in theoretical physics and computational chemistry.
-He applied insights from these fields to his work at Imperial College modelling infectious diseases,  merging the policy-decision perspective with the fundamental questions of understanding stochastic processes with competitively-interacting dynamics.
+He applied insights from these fields to his work at Imperial College modeling infectious diseases,  merging the policy-decision perspective with the fundamental questions of understanding stochastic processes with competitively-interacting dynamics.